 Sure, Grandma is lonely and needs a wagging lap-warmer to keep her company.
 But she may have other plans, such as traveling to visit all the grandkids.
 A puppy that chews up Aunt Ethel’s hat collection will cost you favorite nephew status.
 A busy new parent may want a pup for their kids but have other demands that take priority.

 When you do it right, gifting with a puppy can be magic.
 You are not only giving the pet to a person, but you are also giving a special human to a waiting puppy.

 Giving Puppies as Gifts

 A dog is a big responsibility, claiming time and energy that may not be available.
-What's more, dogs live for well over a decade; in some cases, ten years can encompass huge life changes.
+What is more, dogs live for well over a decade; in some cases, 10 years can encompass huge life changes.
 Be sure that the recipient truly wants and is ready for a puppy.
 Before you put a bow around a puppy's neck, ask yourself these questions.

 - Is the recipient already overwhelmed with other responsibilities that require their complete attention?
-A person who is coping with financial stress, sick family members, or a demanding job may not have the time to devote to a puppy.
+A person who is coping with financial stress, sick family members, or a demanding job may not be able to maintain a puppy.